aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptm-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to FODS via C++ or Online App" h2="PPTM  to FODS File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store and share documents in a secure and reliable manner.
+However, the PDF format is not suitable for editing or manipulating data.
+For this purpose, other formats such as FODS (Flat Open Document Spreadsheet) are used.
+FODS is an open standard format for storing and manipulating data in a spreadsheet.
+It is a more efficient and secure way to store and manipulate data.

+<h2>How Aspose.Total Helps for PPTM to FODS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes APIs for manipulating PowerPoint presentations, Excel spreadsheets, and other file formats.
+With Aspose.Total for C++, you can easily convert PPTM file to FODS within C++ applications in two simple steps.

+Firstly, by using Aspose.Slides for C++, you can export PPTM to HTML.
+Aspose.Slides for C++ is a powerful API for creating, manipulating, and converting PowerPoint presentations.
+It enables developers to create presentations from scratch, or manipulate existing presentations.
+It also supports exporting presentations to various formats, including HTML.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to FODS.
+Aspose.Cells for C++ is a powerful API for creating, manipulating, and converting Excel spreadsheets.
+It enables developers to create spreadsheets from scratch, or manipulate existing spreadsheets.
+It also supports exporting spreadsheets to various formats, including FODS.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTM file to FODS within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to FODS.
+By using Aspose.Total for C++, you can easily convert PPTM file to FODS within C++ applications in two simple steps.
+It is a powerful and reliable solution for manipulating and converting various file formats within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}